Diamondbacks vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- In six games as the underdog over the last 10 matchups, the Diamondbacks have posted a mark of 2-4.
+- In four games over the last 10 matchups when favored by bookmakers, the Diamondbacks have a record of 3-1.

-- When it comes to the over/under, the Diamondbacks and their opponents are 4-6-0 in their previous 10 games.

-- Oddsmakers have yet to post a spread in any of the Diamondbacks' past 10 games.
-For four consecutive games, Arizona and its opponent have finished below the over/under, with the average total established by sportsbooks being 9.6 runs.
+- In their last 10 games with a total, the Diamondbacks and their opponents have combined to hit the over four times.

 Diamondbacks Betting Records & Stats